 ViiV HEALTHCARE AND AMFAR PARTNER TO OPTIMIZE HIV TREATMENT FOR INFANTS AND CHILDREN IN ASIA

-$2 million initiative created to generate clinical evidence and develop strategies to support life-long pediatric care and help inform global treatment guidelines
+$2 million initiative created to generate clinical evidence and develop strategies to support life-long paediatric care and help inform global treatment guidelines

 (TK CITY) June 17, 2010—Today, ViiV Healthcare and TREAT Asia, a Bangkok-based program of amfAR, The Foundation for AIDS Research, announced a groundbreaking two-year partnership that aims to improve access and optimize the quality of healthcare for infants and children living with HIV across Asia.